0

 About the Photographer

-Peter J Walsh photographed Manchester’s music and club culture during the late 1980s and 1990s while working for City Life magazine and the NME.
-Embedded within the city’s acid house and rave scenes, he documented the people, fashions, and atmosphere of the The Haçienda at a moment of rapid cultural change.
+Peter J Walsh photographed Manchester’s music and club culture throughout the late 1980s and 1990s while working for City Life magazine and the NME.
+A regular at The Haçienda, he documented the club’s dancefloor, crowds and changing styles as acid house and rave transformed the city.

-All British Culture Archive editions include a white border around the image.
-Border widths vary between prints, reflecting the original proportions of each photograph.
+All British Culture Archive prints and editions are supplied unframed and include a white border around the image.
+Border widths vary according to the proportions of each photograph.

-Prints are supplied for personal use only.
-For exhibition, publication, or commercial licensing enquiries, please contact contact@britishculturearchive.co.uk.
+For public exhibition, publication or commercial licensing enquiries, please contact contact@britishculturearchive.co.uk.

 Related Products